martinring/thesis/src/5-Partitioning.md

 solution for say two variables is not necessarily a subset of the optimal solution for three variables (they are not even guaranteed to intersect at all).
-So we lack an order structure on the space of possible solutions --- all subsets of $\FV{\phi}$ --- which can guide a search process to the optimal solution.
+So, we lack an order structure on the space of possible solutions --- all subsets of $\FV{\phi}$ --- which can guide a search process to the optimal solution.
 To determine a solution in a rather unstructured space of solutions (such as this one), a number of probabilistic and